-Our latest video covers the important questions brand manufacturers need to ask, as well as benefits to consider before adopting a hybrid (1P/3P) selling model on Amazon.
-Andrea Leigh, Ideoclick’s VP of Strategy, discusses the four elements to consider and the three main benefits brands can realize when adopting a hybrid approach to selling on Amazon.
+Our latest insights YouTube video covers the important questions brand manufacturers need to ask, as well as benefits to consider before adopting a hybrid (1P/3P) selling model on Amazon.
+Andrea Leigh, Ideoclick’s VP of Strategy and Insights, discusses the four elements to consider when adding a 3P/FBA channel.
+The Amazon expert also covers the three main benefits brands can achieve when adopting a hybrid approach to selling on Amazon.

 Many Vendor Central (1P) clients have recently noticed lower or missing payments from Amazon.
 If you’re seeing the same thing, you’re not losing your mind… you are likely noticing the result of Amazon’s “Provision for Receivables” deductions.